MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 This class seems to be useless, but DoNothing will help us to represent that the execution is complete and successful.

-Now, let's create the assigment expression, this one will help us to populate the environment with a lot of new variables and values for them.
+Now, let's create the assignment expression, this one will help us to populate the environment with a lot of new variables and values for them.

-But, how we can reduce a assigment?
-Let's think about the assigment flow: the right side will be evaluated, reduced until there isn't any reducible expression, then the right side result will be "assigned" to the left side variable, and finally put on the environment, after that, nothing happens.
-Look that "nothing happens" can be translated to "DoNothing" semantics, with this, let's implement the assigment class.
+But, how we can reduce a assignment?
+Let's think about the assignment flow: the right side will be evaluated, reduced until there isn't any reducible expression, then the right side result will be "assigned" to the left side variable, and finally put on the environment, after that, nothing happens.
+Look that "nothing happens" can be translated to "DoNothing" semantics, with this, let's implement the assignment class.

 <code>
 class Assign < Struct.new(:name, :expression)